austinpray/austinpray.com/_posts/2015-04-16-using-regex-with-slackbot-responses.md

 [CPAN](http://www.cpan.org/modules/index.html) and [their install instructions](http://www.cpan.org/modules/INSTALL.html).

-If you are on Mac OSX you already have `perl` and `cpan` in your path.
+If you are on Mac OSX, you already have `perl` and `cpan` in your path.
 So all you need to do is install `cpanm`.

 ```